Skip to main content

 Note: Swimming pools without water are prone to costly structural damage.
 The District in no way recommends that anyone empty their pool and encourages property owners to research the negative impact of removing the water.

 A. Under the California Health and Safety Code (§2000-2067), property owners are responsible for preventing conditions that allow mosquitoes to grow.
 Property owners should consider addressing or removing large sources of water as part of their debris removal process.
 We recognize that, in the aftermath of this fire, this may be difficult or even impossible to address immediately.
 That’s why we want to provide resources to help you comply and prevent future issues.
-To help us protect public health and assist in keeping your property mosquito-free, please submit a Request for Mosquito Control Services by visiting: https://www.sgvmosquito.org/request-for-mosquito-control-services.
-This form is necessary to secure private property services long-term.
+To help us protect public health and assist in keeping your property mosquito-free, please submit a request for service at district@sgvmosquito.org, 626-814-9466, or by using the SGVpools Texting Program.

 A: For pools that will remain full and non-operational during the Eaton Area Recovery Phase, the District will assess each site and determine the most appropriate mosquito prevention method.
 Treatment options may include temporary pesticide applications or the introduction of mosquito fish (Gambusia affinis), a low-maintenance, long-term strategy for controlling mosquito larvae in non-functional pools.
 While the District will work to provide support where possible, our ability to offer direct services will depend on available resources and access.

 A: Yes.
 A pool is considered “empty and dry” only if the pool is kept completely dry and free of debris, year-round.
-If you plan to maintain your pool “empty and dry,” please submit a Request for Mosquito Control Services and enroll in the SGVpools Eaton Response program.
+If you plan to maintain your pool “empty and dry,” please contact us using the SGVpools Eaton Response program.
 The district will monitor the condition of the pool during the recovery process and contact the property owner when action is needed.
 We understand that you may not have access to your pool, but please share if you have directed the County or contractors to empty your pool during the recovery phase.

 A: To report the status of your pool, you can enroll in the District’s SGVpools Eaton Response program, call the district at 626-814-9466, or email at swimmingpool@sgvmosquito.org